Homestead Hydro

 The Day My Lower Back Formally Resigned

 In Portland, I never thought about water.
 It was just... there.
 You turned a knob, and magic happened.
 But here on our 5 acres in rural Oregon, water is a physical weight you carry.
-For the first two years, I thought hauling buckets to the far corner of the vegetable garden was just 'part of the lifestyle.'
+For the first two years, I thought hauling buckets to the far corner of the vegetable garden was just part of the lifestyle.
 I thought it was character building.
-It turns out, it was just a great way to need a chiropractor.
+It turns out, it was just a great way to need a chiropractor and a very long nap.
+I’m not a water engineer or a plumber—just a person who got tired of carrying heavy things.
+If you’re doing something complex with your home’s drinking water, please call a licensed professional.

 After nearly three years of this—including that disastrous first summer where I learned the hard way about running our well dry—I finally snapped.
 I decided that if I couldn't move the garden closer to the well, I was going to make gravity do the heavy lifting for me.
 And the best part?
-It cost me exactly $42 and a Saturday afternoon of swearing at a plastic barrel.
+It cost me about forty-two bucks and a Saturday afternoon of swearing at a plastic barrel.
+It’s not the Pinterest version of homesteading, but it works, and my spine is finally speaking to me again.

 The $42 Parts List (Because the Landlord Isn't Paying)

-I used a 275-gallon tote I’d picked up for free from a local nursery (always check Craigslist or Facebook Marketplace for food-grade ones!).
-If you don't have a tote, a heavy-duty plastic trash can works too, though it’s a bit more of a headache to seal.
-My first attempt at this involved a 'waterproof' sealant that turned out to be very much *not* waterproof once the sun hit it.
-I ended up with a small swamp in the chicken run and a very confused rooster.
+I used a 275-gallon tote I’d picked up for free from a local nursery.
+Always check Craigslist or Facebook Marketplace for food-grade ones!
+If it held industrial pesticides in its former life, you do not want it touching your tomatoes.
+My first attempt at this involved a waterproof sealant that turned out to be very much not waterproof once the Oregon sun hit it.
+I ended up with a small swamp in the chicken run and a very confused rooster named Kevin who thought I’d built him a private pool.

 The trick is the bulkhead fitting.
 It’s basically a plastic nut and bolt with a rubber gasket that lets you put a hole in the bottom of a tank without it leaking.
 Pro tip: tighten it more than you think you need to.
 Then tighten it a little bit more.
-I didn't do that the first time, and by March 28th, I was out there in a rainstorm with a pair of pliers trying to stop a slow drip that was wasting my precious well water.
+I didn't do that the first time, and by mid-March, I was out there in a rainstorm with a pair of pliers trying to stop a slow drip that was wasting my precious well water.
+It was cold, I was muddy, and the dogs were—again—judging me from the porch.

 The Great Pallet Tower of Terror

 Building the stand was where things got... rustic.
-I stacked four heavy-duty pallets and braced them with 4x4 posts.
+I stacked four heavy-duty pallets and braced them with some 4x4 scraps we had left over from a fencing project.
 It looks like something out of a post-apocalyptic movie, but it works.
 I even used zip ties to secure the hose along the fence line because I’m a firm believer that zip ties and duct tape are the only things holding rural America together.
+My partner calls it the Tower of Terror, but since it hasn't fallen over yet, I’m calling it a win.

-While I was building it, the dogs decided to help by 'finding' every scrap of wood I dropped and running into the woods with it.
+While I was building it, the dogs decided to help by finding every scrap of wood I dropped and running into the woods with it.
 It took twice as long as it should have, but eventually, I had a tower.
-I filled the tank using the main well hose—carefully monitoring the levels because I am still slightly traumatized from nearly killing my well pump—and then I waited for the magic of gravity.
+I filled the tank using the main well hose—carefully monitoring the levels because I am still slightly traumatized from nearly killing my well pump back in 2023.
+Looking back, I wish I’d had a better handle on the whole setup from day one.
+If you’re feeling that same 'what have I done' panic, you might want to check out my post on how we built our off-grid water system—it covers all the times I cried so you don’t have to.

 Why This Method Beat My Expectations